Here’s why a lotus flower is the worst logo you could choose for your yoga business.

 As a side note: this is why I offer a couple of different branding packages with different levels of deliverables so there are options to suit you and you still get a suite that you can use for years to come.
 It is far better to save for a bit, or have a chat and sort an extended payment plan out and get the job done properly first time, instead of scrimping and getting a half arsed job that needs doing again instead.

-I talk about it quite frequently on the blog but I will mention it again here; everything has to start with your audience - knowing them deeply, what their problems are, how they want to improve their lives, what their aspirations are, what their drive is.
+Everything has to start with your audience - knowing them deeply, what their problems are, how they want to improve their lives, what their aspirations are, what their drive is.
+Only then can you know what type of services, logo style, colours, wording, tone to use to match up with those people.

 That is why using a lotus flower is the worst thing you can do.